Dependent Visa and its Advantages

 Having a UK Dependent Visa will allow you to be together with your family, which is the most important benefit.
 Because of draconian Home Office policies, many families can only communicate via Skype.

-Nigerian students and other nationalities studying in the UK may no longer be allows to bring their families over following new restrictions announces by the UK.
+Nigerian students and other nationalities studying in the UK may no longer be allowed to bring their families over following new restrictions announced by the UK.

 The Sun UK exclusively reports that this crackdown will take place this week.
 Master’s students and many other postgraduates will be forbidden from bringing family members.

-Unlike Ph.D. students, who normally take 3 to 5 years to earn their degrees and are very skills, the ban won’t apply to Ph.D. students.
+Unlike Ph.D. students, who normally take 3 to 5 years to earn their degrees and are very skilled, the ban won’t apply to Ph.D. students.

 According to reports, net migration into the UK has shot up to one million, prompting Tories to ask the Prime Minister to “take action against the rocketing numbers.”

-UK re-entry bans prohibit individuals from returning after being banned from entering the country for a specifies period of time.
+UK re-entry bans prohibit individuals from returning after being banned from entering the country for a specified period of time.
 Depending on the reason for the ban, a re-entry ban lasts different lengths of time.
-If migrants violate immigration rules or use deception in their application for immigration, they will be issues these documents.
-In the event that your visa application is refuses to enter the UK, you will be refused a new visa application at the Home Office, and you will be turns away at the UK border if you travel here.
+If migrants violate immigration rules or use deception in their application for immigration, they will be issued these documents.
+If your visa application is refused to enter the UK, you will be refused a new visa application at the Home Office, and you will be turned away at the UK border if you travel here.

 Those who study in the United Kingdom may soon face new restrictions on family visas as part of a recent move that has sent shockwaves through the African student community.
 The policy change will affect students from a number of African nations, including Nigeria, sparking concern and debate.